Invite to sign document group via eSignature API

 What is an API?

 An API (Application Programming Interface) is a software intermediary that enables data transmission between two or more apps.
-To put it another way, it's a programming code written for "communication" of several software products.
+To put it another way, it's a program code made for "conversation" of several software programs.

 An API is what is used to attach one service to another.
-A core service that’s receiving the API sends an information request describing what it needs, and then the API receives the information request and transforms it.
+A core service that’s receiving the API delivers a data request with a description of what it wants, and then the API receives the data request and transforms it.

-Can I invite to sign document group via Esignature API in signNow with my web app?
+Can I invite to sign document group via eSignature API in signNow with my web application?

 Yes, the signNow API allows you to integrate signNow eSignature directly into your web app.
-With its flexible REST API, you can easily set up eSignature features and customize the way you invite to sign document group via Esignature API.
-In addition, signNow offers a collection of code samples to simplify and accelerate the integration.
+With its flexible REST API, you can easily set up eSignature features and customize the way you invite to sign document group via eSignature API.
+Additionally, signNow offers a library of code examples to simplify and speed up the integration.